frederic-perez/AmE-dictionary/data/dictionary.md

 __bedstead__
 __bee eater__ _n_ :es: abejaruco
 __beech__ _n_ :two::hammer:
-__beef up__ _v_ :five: __1__ To cause someone or something to become bigger, stronger, or bulkier. _We had to beef up the beam._ _You should beef up your travel report with more descriptions of what you saw.
+__beef up__ _v_ :six: __1__ To cause someone or something to become bigger, stronger, or bulkier. _We had to beef up the beam._ _You should beef up your travel report with more descriptions of what you saw.
 The soup tastes good, but we could beef it up by adding some spices._ __2__ To become bigger, stronger, or bulkier. _The actor beefed up over a couple of months so that he could play the part of a boxer._
 __beef__ :two::hammer: _He is trying to build some beef and muscle._
 __beeline__
 __beep-de-beep__